macmade/xrun/README.md

 License
 -------

-THX is released under the terms of the MIT license.
+Xrun is released under the terms of the MIT license.

 Repository Infos
 ----------------